May 2023

 SOURCE: BLOOMBERG, THE BALANCE

-FEDERAL FUNDS RATE NOW ABOVE INFLATION
+FEDERAL FUNDS RATE NOW ABOVE INFLATION RATE

 EXHIBIT 2: THE FED HAS NEVER STOPPED INCREASING RATES UNTIL THE ANNUAL CPI GROWTH RATE FELL BELOW THE FEDERAL FUNDS RATE